sewunet/drive/README.md

 > **Warning**
 >
-> Frappe Drive is currently in beta, and will let breaking changes through, **do not** use it as your sole backup/data storage.
+> tele ERP Drive is currently in beta, and will let breaking changes through, **do not** use it as your sole backup/data storage.

-> **Note:** Frappe Drive is not currently accepting pull requests.
+> **Note:** tele ERP Drive is not currently accepting pull requests.
 File an issue to open a discussion to discuss an idea/feature request.

 ### Features